 2. Make a Smooth Complaint Redressal System

-It doesn’t matter if the complaint of misconduct against an employee constitutes a breach of the service rules or an offence under the law, appropriate complaint mechanism should be created in the organization for timely redressal of all the sexual harassment complaints made by the victims.
-The complaint mechanism should also ensure time-bound completion of investigation and resolution of complaints.
-The complaint mechanism should maintain the confidentiality of the parties involved, provide norms to set up a complaints committee, and support to the victim.
+It doesn’t matter if the complaint of misconduct against an employee constitutes a breach of the service rules or an offence under the law, an appropriate complaint mechanism should be created in the organization for timely redressal of all the sexual harassment complaints made by the victims.
+The complaint mechanism should also ensure the time-bound completion of the investigation and resolution of complaints.
+The complaint mechanism should maintain the confidentiality of the parties involved, provide norms to set up a complaints committee, and support the victim.

 3. Creating an Internal Complaints Committee

-According to Provisions of the PoSH act, the internal complaints committee should be headed by a woman working at senior level and not less than half the members should be women.
-To prevent the possibility any outside influence form management or senior-level officials of the organisation, the ICC should also involve a third-party member, preferably from an NGO or any other such organisation working towards the prevention of sexual harassment of women in the workplace.
+According to Provisions of the PoSH act, the internal complaints committee should be headed by a woman working at the senior level and not less than half the members should be women.
+To prevent the possibility of any outside influence from management or senior-level officials of the organisation, the ICC should also involve a third-party member, preferably from an NGO or any other such organisation working towards the prevention of sexual harassment of women in the workplace.

 The company must prepare an annual compliance report of PoSH complaints handled by the internal complaints committee throughout the year.
 The report indicating actions taken by the complaints committee should be sent to the concerned government department annually.